Kenneth Burke: Philosophy

-The political and social power of symbols was central to Burke's scholarship throughout his career.
-He felt that through understanding "what is involved when we say what people are doing and why they are doing it", we could gain insight into the cognitive basis for our perception of the world.
+The political and social power of symbols was central to Burke's scholarship.
+He felt that through understanding "what is involved when we say what people are doing and why they are doing it", we gain insight into the cognitive basis for our perception of the world.
 For Burke, the way in which we decide to narrate gives importance to specific qualities over others.
-He believed that this could tell us a great deal about how we see the world.
+He believed this tells us a great deal about how we see the world.

 Dramatism

-Burke called the social and political rhetorical analysis "dramatism" and believed that such an approach to language analysis and language usage could help us understand the basis of conflict, the virtues and dangers of cooperation, and the opportunities of identification and consubstantiality.
+Burke called the social and political rhetorical analysis "dramatism" and believed that such an approach to language analysis and language usage helps us understand the basis of conflict, the virtues and dangers of cooperation, and the opportunities of identification and consubstantiality.

 Burke defined the rhetorical function of language as "a symbolic means of inducing cooperation in beings that by nature respond to symbols."
 His definition of humanity states that "man" is "the symbol using, making, and mis-using animal, inventor of the negative, separated from his natural condition by instruments of his own making, goaded by the spirit of hierarchy, and rotten with perfection."
-For Burke, some of the most significant problems in human behavior resulted from instances of symbols using human beings rather than human beings using symbols.
+For Burke, some of the most significant problems in human behavior result from instances of symbols using human beings rather than human beings using symbols.

 Burke proposed that when we attribute motives to others, we tend to rely on ratios between five elements: act, scene, agent, agency, and purpose.
 This has become known as the dramatistic pentad.
 The pentad is grounded in his dramatistic method, which considers human communication as a form of action.
 Dramatism "invites one to consider the matter of motives in a perspective that, being developed from the analysis of drama, treats language and thought primarily as modes of action" (Grammar of Motives, xxii).
 Burke pursued literary criticism not as a formalistic enterprise but rather as an enterprise with significant sociological impact; he saw literature as "equipment for living," offering folk wisdom and common sense to people and thus guiding the way they lived their lives.